OutSystems/docs-support/src/enterprise/maintenance/cloud-shared-responsibility.md

 * Mitigating application vulnerabilities and associated risks.

+* Adopting application development, testing, and monitoring practices recommended for their performance and scalability goals.

+OutSystems provides extensive [training options](https://www.outsystems.com/evaluation-guide/getting-started-with-outsystems/training/) and a [range of success offers](https://www.outsystems.com/evaluation-guide/getting-started-with-outsystems/app-support/) to ensure customers can follow and adopt best practices.

-## OutSystems Responsibilities
+## OutSystems responsibilities

-OutSystems is responsible for protecting the infrastructure that runs all of the services offered in the OutSystems Cloud.
+OutSystems is responsible for protecting the infrastructure that runs all of the services offered in OutSystems Cloud.
 This infrastructure is composed of the hardware, software, networking, and facilities that run OutSystems Cloud services.
 OutSystems is responsible for the following:

 * **Platform security**.
 OutSystems provides its customers computing platform for designing, building, deploying, and managing business applications.
 OutSystems implements many layers of security defense architecture to resist various types of threats and ensure the entire computing platform.
 OutSystems responsibility is to protect the business values of its customers' applications while helping them to achieve compliance with industry security frameworks and standards.
 Identity and access management: OutSystems integrates with Active Directory and Single-Sign-on to allow customers to manage the access controls as they would for any enterprise software.
 OutSystems offers its customers the capabilities to define, enforce and manage individual user accounts with permissions across its services.